This easy Fava Bean Dip is creamy and full of rich flavor! Perfect for any party, or spread onto sandwiches or pita

 Here’s where things get a bit confusing.
 If you’ve ever had traditional Greek fava dip, what you’ve actually eaten was a puree of yellow split peas.
 Absolutely freakin’ delicious, but that’s besides the point.

 This fava bean dip is, in fact, made from fava beans.
 So it’s different from fava.
 I discovered this a few years ago when, arriving home from a trip through Greece where I ate more fava than anyone ever should, I took it upon myself to recreate the recipe.

 I’ve made this with both canned fava beans as well as from dried beans, and I recommend taking the time to cook your own beans.
 Plus, it’s kind of hard to find canned fava beans… I had to drive to a halal market on the other side of town just to find them in the first place.

 Bob’s Red Mill sells dried fava beans and they are perfect for this recipe.
-Here’s what they look like for reference:
+You can get them from Amazon here.

 Once you’ve cooked the beans, just toss ’em into the bowl of a food processor along with some garlic, lemon juice, vinegar, salt, and olive oil.
 Blitz it into pureed perfection, scoop it into a bowl, then garnish with pretty toppings.

 I recommend chopped walnuts, high quality olive oil, and smoked paprika.
 Now grab some toasted crusty bread and cover with this fava bean spread!